April 2, 2026

 What Is a Severance Agreement in California?

-Severance packages vary widely.
+Severance packages in California can vary widely from one employer to the next.
 Some employers offer only a lump-sum payment.
 Others also include continuation of health benefits, accelerated vesting of retirement plans, outplacement services, or other severance benefits tied to your role or length of service.
 The Employee Benefits Security Administration (EBSA) oversees employer-sponsored benefit plans under federal ERISA law.
 Because of this, any benefit-related terms in your agreement deserve careful review before you sign.
 A broad release can affect your ability to dispute benefit issues later.

 Legal Terms in Severance Agreements Every California Employee Should Know

-Employer-side attorneys write severance agreements.
+Employer-side attorneys write severance agreements with one goal in mind.
 The language protects the company, not you.
 Below are the most important legal terms in severance agreements you are likely to encounter and what they actually mean for your situation.

 Release of Claims